stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/06-traffic-shifting.md

 traffic distribution between them.
 For more about version routing with autoscaling, check out [Canary Deployments using Istio](https://istio.io/blog/canary-deployments-using-istio.html).

-In the next step, we will explore rate limiting, which can be useful to give different service levels to different customers based on policy and contractual requirements
+In the next step, we will explore circuit breaking, which is useful for avoiding cascading failures and overloaded microservices, giving the system a chance to recover and minimize downtime.